-It’s advisable to select more than one qualification/component to be accredited for and maximise market advantage.
-Identify groups of qualifications e.g business administration NQF levels 3, 4 and 5 and pursue accreditation for all 3 so you can career path learners and provide greater scope for returning clients who adore your services.
+It’s advisable to select more than one qualification/component to be accredited for and maximize market advantage.
+Identify groups of qualifications e.g business administration NQF levels 3, 4, and 5, and pursue accreditation for all 3 so you can career path learners and provide greater scope for returning clients who adore your services.

-Although the accreditation process requires that you attach training team contracts, CV’s and qualifications, you can advertise for these specialists and negotiate their involvement.
-Most require an upfront payment in exchange for their credentials, this is a fair trade-off as many complain that newly accredited organisations often scope the market for other facilitators and fail to contract those who submitted initial documents.
+Although the accreditation process requires that you attach training team contracts, CVs, and qualifications, you can advertise for these specialists and negotiate their involvement.
+Most require an upfront payment in exchange for their credentials, this is a fair trade-off as many complain that newly accredited organizations often scope the market for other facilitators and fail to contract those who submitted initial documents.

 4. Survey Your Competition

 Identify existing training providers in your sector who are offering the same or similar qualifications.
 Consider how you must differentiate yourself in order to compete in similar target markets.

 Qualifications, unit standards, etc contain lists of training providers.
 Most information is years out of date, so don’t assume the list is complete and stop your competitive research there!
 However, the QCTO appears to maintain its databases and information appears to be pretty current and very useful for analytical purposes.